storypku/bazel_iwyu/README.md

 build:iwyu --output_groups=report
 ```

-If you would like to use your own IWYU mappings, put all your IMP files inside one directory, say,
+If you would like to use your own IWYU mappings, put all your IMP files in a directory, say,
-`bazel/iwyu/mappings`, and create a filegroup target for it:
+`bazel/iwyu/mappings`, and create a `filegroup` target for it:

 ```python
 # bazel/iwyu/BUILD.bazel